sdrshn-nmbr/tpu-cake/README.md

 - Use controlled experiments and real hardware measurements.
 - Turn repeated failures into checks, tests, or clearer limits.

-TPU-cake began by combining CAKE's search loop with this MatX discipline and the public TPU tools already available in JAX, OpenXLA, and Google Cloud.
+TPU-cake began by combining CAKE's search loop with this MatX discipline (as seen in repos like https://github.com/MatX-inc/seqax and the public TPU tools already available in JAX, OpenXLA, Tokamax, etc.

 ## What exists